AnonymousUser4Submission/Artifact/README.md

     -   --index 10 ~ --index 11 are responsible for analyzing results of each person
     -   default --index is -1, which is responsible for merge the results

+### Measure Responsiveness, Smoothness and Inference Accuracy in the same environment.
+As well as QoE suggestions Demo.

+- In this section, we build a online video streaming meeting application to measure the QoE metrics together.

+  - Responsiveness: we apply the Speedometer 2.1 benchmark test to the Web application so that we can measure the responsiveness QoE

+  - Smoothness: we measure the video fps of the Web page

+  - Inference accuracy: we run object detection model in the Web page to detect human face.
+Face/human detection is a typical application that is widely used in the field of online video meeting, and there are many other similay applications such as background blurring and face cartoonlization.
+We record the video and use the prediction results of YOLOv7 as the ground truth.

+- How to run the application

+  - open the Web application: after you start the httpserver, open the `qoe.html` and click start button is OK.

+  - After start the test, there will be a GUI indicating that Speedometer is running and it will vanish after finishing the test.

+  - During the test, you can open the Developer Tools of the Chrome and there will be consold logs that shows the fps with tag `Current Video FPS`

+  - Once the test is finished, you can get the responsiveness score and std in the DevTools console through `benchmarkClient.scoreResults` and it will return the responsiveness score.
+You can save the console log through right click.

+- How to get the inference accuracy QoE

+  - First, record the video to local, save as `video.mp4`

+  - Second, convert the video to frames and get the ground truth through YOLOv7.
+Save the frames to `frames` folder and save ground truth to `labels` folder

+    - convert video to frames through `python video2frames.py`. this command convert `video.mp4` to frames in the `frames` folder

+    - go to [YOLOv7 official Github Repo](https://github.com/WongKinYiu/yolov7), clone the code and create the environment.

+    - download the weight you want to use.
+The pretrained model we use is `yolov7-e6e.pt`

+    - get the ground truth through `python detect.py --weights yolov7-e6e.pt --conf 0.25 --img-size 640 --source frames/ --save-txt`, where the `frames` is the folder that contains the converted frames and `yolov7-e6e.pt` is the `.pt` checkpoint path.
+Other options keep the same as the official example

+    - the ground truth will be saved in `runs/detect/exp/labels`

+  - then you can get the inference accuracy through

+    ```python

+      python qoe_ssd.py [--model <ssd model path>] [--gtdir <ground truth dir>]

+    ```

+    by default, the code will use the SSD-MobileNetV2 downloaded from TF Hub model zoo that is pre-trained. the default truth dir is `runs/detect/exp/labels`. the results will be saved in `analyzed.txt`

+- How to verify the practicablity of our QoE suggestions

+  - You can select different frameworks, backends  and models for inference

+  - You can set the num-thread of the Waasm backend.
+(When using WebGL backend, this proporty is not used)

+  - To allocate different CPU time to the benchmark test through inserting time interval, you may need to input the `interval`, which denotes inference for 1 second and pause for XXX seconds.
+In this way we can allocate more CPU resources to the benchmark test.

 ## Run inference in native